binarymist/awesome-secdevtools/readme.md

 ## VPS

+* [Linux_Exploit_Suggester](https://github.com/PenturaLabs/Linux_Exploit_Suggester) - Uses the OS release version, or fine tune by manually providing the Kernel version.
+Shipped in Kali Linux, and also has [blog post](https://penturalabs.wordpress.com/2013/08/26/linux-exploit-suggester/).
+* [Windows-Exploit-Suggester](https://github.com/GDSSecurity/Windows-Exploit-Suggester) - Compares a targets patch levels against the Microsoft vulnerability database in order to detect potential missing patches on the target.
+It also notifies the user if there are public exploits and Metasploit modules available for the missing bulletins.

 ### Windows

 #### PowerShell

 * [PowerShellArsenal](https://github.com/mattifestation/PowerShellArsenal) - PowerShell repository used to aid a reverse engineer.
 The module can be used to disassemble managed and unmanaged code, perform .NET malware analysis, analyse/scrape memory, parse file formats and memory structures, obtain internal system information, etc.
 * [UnicornPowerShell](https://github.com/mattifestation/UnicornPowerShell) - A pure PowerShell binding of the [Unicorn Engine](http://www.unicorn-engine.org/), a multi-architecture CPU emulator framework.
+* [WMI_Backdoor](https://github.com/mattifestation/WMI_Backdoor) - PoC WMI backdoor, possibly useful for my WMI exploitation in F1 of Holistic Info-Sec for Web Developers.

 ## Books Network